iamrajith/5-DaysWithKubernetes/Basic_Unix_Commands/1-Day1-BasicUnixCommandLab.md

 Example: `echo "Hello, welcome to the world of Linux."`

 ---

-Welcome to the Basic Unix Command Lab!
-In this lab, you'll learn essential Unix commands that will help you navigate your system, manage files and directories, and perform various tasks.
-Let's dive in!
+In this lab, you will learn essential Unix commands to navigate your system, manage files and directories, and perform tasks.Let's dive in!

 ## 1. Navigating the Filesystem